 We shouldn’t travel just to blog or to take photographs.
 We should blog to only further the connections of travel.

-One person’s view of the world can lend a moment of calm while logging into Instagram.
-One traveler’s tip on the buses in Bolivia can provide the next with valuable information for a successful journey.
+One person’s view of the world can lend a moment of calm while logging onto Instagram.
+One traveler’s tip about the buses in Bolivia can provide the next with valuable information for a successful journey.

 For me, documenting my travels requires a careful balance.
-Like a “Three Bears” complex, it can’t be too much or too little.
+Like a Goldilocks complex, it can’t be too much or too little.
 It has to be just right.